kaushikchandrashekar/developer-vagrant/README.md

 - run `vagrant ssh`

+## environment-variables.sh
+  - runs every time we launch a new vagrant shell using `vagrant ssh`
+  - consists of keys, password or any other information that is developer or environment specific
+  - should not be checked in to the repository

 Note: If fonts are not visible properly on iTerm, then font needed for powerline is missing.

 Steps to install powerline font